juspay/vertex/README.md

 ### Temporary usage

 > [!WARNING]
-> This uses older version of Claude Code.
+> This may not always use the latest version of Claude Code.
 Use "Recommended Install" above if you want the latest.

 To try vertex out without installing: